ROUTES INTO HAIRDRESSING

 T Level students spend 80% of the course in the classroom, learning the skills that employers need.
 The other 20% is a meaningful industry placement, where students put these skills into action.

-A T-Level in hair, beauty and aesthetics is currently being developed, and is expected to be introduced from September 2023.
+A T-Level in hairdressing, barbering and beauty therapy is currently being developed, and is expected to be introduced in 2024.
 It’s being worked on in collaboration with hairdressing employers and businesses so that when you qualify you’re better prepared for life in the industry.

 for Apprenticeships and Technical Education (IfATE) will be leading on